OLD TIME CHAIRS

 SOUTH SHROPSHIRE HILLS

+Ash trees grow well on the hills of South Shropshire giving us an easy supply of logs for cleaving and turning and planks for seats.
 Local ash logs for chair making in the yard at the rear of the house.
 They come at present from local woodland to the south of Bishop's Castle.
-The logs are sawn to size and cleft in the yard releasing the stress in the wood and beginning the process.
+The logs are sawn to size and cleft in the yard releasing the stress in the wood and beginning the process. |

 We are members of the Bishop's Castle and Clun Valley Real Furniture & Craft Group - an association of local makers of fine quality furniture.
+Bishop's Castle humped ladder back chairs at the end of the process. |

 The cleft pieces are turned into chair parts in the workshop off the yard.
 The legs and stretchers are racked to dry in the rafters of the 15th century house.
 As they "season", they oval but do not warp or twist as saw milled wood frequently does.
 Because cleaving follows the grain of the wood, the chair pieces are very strong.